MariaAlonsoLeon/Search_Engine_Stage_3/README.md

 - **Query Scalability:** Data available in the `query_benchmark_results.json` file.

 - **Storage Scalability:** Data available in the `store_scalability_benchmark_results.json` file.

+## Optional Tasks

+Below are additional optional features that can further enhance the project:

+- **UI Interface:** Develop a graphical user interface to provide a more user-friendly way to interact with the system.

+- **Nginx Memory Optimization:** Investigate and implement memory optimization techniques using Nginx to improve system performance.

 ## Participants: